MxXenoNox/odin-recipes/README.md

 So I think I'm getting comfortable with the basic git commands.
 I did struggle a bit in the beginning when I did a git push. :sweat: Basically, both local and remote repos weren't in sync.
-I found a solution on Stack Overflow:
+I found a solution on [Stack Overflow](https://stackoverflow.com/questions/39399804/updates-were-rejected-because-the-tip-of-your-current-branch-is-behind-its-remot) for forcing the remote repo to update with local files:

 	git push -f origin main

-It was smooth sailing after that! :ship:
+It may not have been an elegant solution, but at least everything else was smooth sailing after that! :ship:

 I also familiarised myself with writing a basic HTML boilerplate.
 Thanks, The Odin Project!
 :heart_eyes: :heart_eyes: